 Sort the pieces of tile or china by color to make them easier to place in your design.

 Paint a thin coat of tile cement or mastic onto a six-inch square section of the design.
-Start in the middle of the board and work your way out.
+Start in the middle of the board and plan to work out.
 Fill in this portion of the design with the pieces of tile or china.
-The pieces should be placed close together but do not have to touch.
+Place the pieces close together, but they don't have to touch.

 Paint the tile cement or mastic on the next section of the plywood and fill in with tile.
 Repeat this, one section at a time, until the entire board is covered.
 Allow the mastic to dry several hours or overnight.